emlid/emlid-docs/docs/reach/common/reachview/survey.md

 When the distance to the point is less than 50 centimeters, stakeout changes the mode.

 You need to put a blue rover circle into the white ring by moving the pole.
 Ensure the pole isn’t tilted.
 Does rover circle become green?
 Good job!
-We’ve almost finished.
+We have almost finished.

 <p style="text-align:center" ><img src="../img/reachview/survey/stakeout-process.gif" style="width: 800px;" /></p>